Yale University presents the

 The Thomas W. Ford ’42 Community Outreach Program was established in 1996 and has continued to grow each year though the efforts of our student-athletes and coaching staffs.
 The mission statement of the Ford Outreach Program is to:

 The program is run by our Student-Athlete Community Outreach Committee (COC), which is made up of at least one representative from all 35 of our varsity teams.
 Yale Athletics is committed to providing opportunities for New Haven youth that many other Universities throughout the country have had to cut due to budget restrictions.
-The Ford Outreach program supports a number of sporting clinics, athletic activities, and mentoring opportunities throughout the academic year which are listed below, as well as a free summer camp for hundreds of New Haven Youth, The National Youth Sports Program (NYSP) at Yale University.
+The Ford Outreach program supports a number of sporting clinics, athletic activities, and mentoring opportunities throughout the academic year which are listed below.

 Thomas W. Ford ’42 Community Outreach Programs